microsoft/CameraTraps/classification/README.md

 <details>
     <summary>To run MegaDetector locally</summary>

-This option is only recommended if there are not too many images (<1 million) and all of your image files are from a single dataset in a single Azure container.
+This option is only recommended if you meet all of the following criteria:
+- there are not too many images (<1 million)
+- all of your image files are from a single dataset in a single Azure container
+- none of the images already have cached MegaDetector results

 Download all of the images to `/path/to/images/name_of_dataset`.
 Then, follow the instructions from the [MegaDetector README](https://github.com/microsoft/CameraTraps/blob/master/megadetector.md) to run MegaDetector.
 Finally, cache the detection results.
 The commands should be roughly as follows, assuming your terminal is in the `CameraTraps/` folder:

 ```bash
 # Download the MegaDetector model file